BSc (Hons) Adult Nursing (Blended)

 A flexible learning model designed to fit around family and work commitments

-With full time and part time routes, this cutting edge course – one of only seven of its kind in the country and the only course in the North East – enables you to more effectively fit your studies around work and family commitments.
+This cutting edge course – one of only seven of its kind in the country and the only course in the North East – enables you to more effectively fit your studies around work and family commitments.

 Much of the theoretical content of the course is delivered online and on a flexible basis, meaning that you can access it on demand, at times that are convenient to you.